 According to the Office for National Statistics, 1 in 10 men aged 50 today is expected to live to 100.

 If you opt for pension drawdown, the pot is finite.
 So if you take too much cash, or your investments don’t perform as you hoped, then you risk running out of money further down the line.

-A tool such as the Pension Drawdown Calculator by Drewberry can help determine when your pension pot will run out depending on its investment performance, how much income you’re expecting to draw from it per month and factoring in your age and life expectancy.
+Our Pension Drawdown Calculator below can help determine when your pension pot will run out depending on its investment performance, how much income you’re expecting to draw from it per month and factoring in your age and life expectancy.

-The Pension Drawdown Calculator can also work out how much you should set your pension income at to make it last to a specific age, again based on investment performance.
+The calculator can also work out how much you should set your pension income at to make it last to a specific age, again based on investment performance.